January through the First Day of your Conference

 - Main season conferences should submit their conferee housing assignments to the Island Registrar.
 Please use the provided Housing Matrix – Excel Worksheet.
 Your registration query from Raiser’s Edge will provide the housing requests and other preferences that need to be considered when making your housing assignments.
 The Star Island Building Charts are a helpful guide during this process as well.
-The Charts and the Housing Matrix – Excel Worksheet are available here: Building-Room Charts – Star Island / Registrar Housing Maxtrix.
 If you are sharing the Island with another conference, you should work directly with the Registrar from that conference to make housing assignments to avoid duplicate room assignment.
 Hotel rooms, cottages, and units should be divided between the conferences sharing the island fairly in a manner to best suit the needs of the conferees.

-- At this point, any unassigned rooms will be offered to Personal Retreaters, Pel Guests, Volunteers, or other guests.
+- Any unassigned rooms will potentially be offered to Personal Retreaters, Pel Guests, Volunteers, or other guests.
 Any late registration requests after this point will be considered by the Island Registrar and can be accepted if space is still available.

 Three Weeks before your Conference